-Gráinne’s debut novel Where the Edge Is was published by Legend Press in September 2020, with The Ghostlights to follow in 2021.
+Gráinne’s debut novel Where the Edge Is was published by Legend Press in September 2020, and The Ghostlights in 2021.

 Gráinne’s stories are about family and identity, about staring life down and choosing the kind of person you want to be.
 Earlier novels were shortlisted for the Caledonia Novel Award 2019, the Irish Writers’ Centre Novel Fair 2019, the Luke Bitmead Bursary 2016 and the Virginia Prize for Fiction 2014.